LMKH/finalcapstone/README.md

 - End Credits

 Created by HyperionDev.
-Added on to by Liam K
+Added on to by Liam Kavanagh